 U.S. Government Securities.
 The Fund may purchase U.S. government agency and instrumentality obligations that are debt securities issued by U.S. government-sponsored enterprises and federal agencies.
 Some obligations of agencies and instrumentalities of the U.S. government are supported by the full faith and credit of the U.S. government or by U.S. Treasury guarantees, such as securities of the Government National Mortgage Association ("GNMA") and the Federal Housing Authority; others, by the ability of the issuer to borrow, provided approval is granted, from the U.S. Treasury, such as securities of Federal Home Loan Mortgage Corporation ("Freddie Mac") and others, only by the credit of the agency or instrumentality issuing the obligation, such as securities of Federal National Mortgage Association ("Fannie Mae") and the Federal Home Loan Banks ("FHLBs").
 Such guarantees of U.S. government securities held by a Fund do not, however, guarantee the market value of the shares of the Fund.
-There is no guarantee that the U.S. government will faith and credit of the U.S. government are subject to greater risks than those that are backed by the full faith and credit of the U.S. government obligations are subject to interest rate risk.
+There is no guarantee that the U.S. government will continue to provide support to its agencies or instrumentalities in the future.
+U.S. government obligations that are not backed by the full faith and credit of the U.S. government.
+All U.S. government obligations are subject to interest rate risk.